 In some sports such as football, it’s a slightly easier to operate the wagering menu.
 In other games with few stoppages, the pace is a bit more frenetic.
 That’s where a seasoned trading veteran like Craig Mucklow comes in.
 (Note: “trade” or “trading” is another term for oddsmaking or linemaking; also punter means bettor, keep that in mind below.)
 After holding senior trading positions at Europe-based sportsbooks Paddy Power and Betfair, Mucklow joined Don Best Sports in 2013 as the company’s first Vice President of its newly-launched Trading Services Division.
 Don Best Sports is the leading supplier of odds and data services for U.S. sports and most likely supplies such information to the sportsbook of your choice.

 Sports Handle had the opportunity to pick Mucklow’s brain all about in-play wagering as well as corresponding technology; we also discussed in-play wagering’s history, common positions among sharper and more recreational bettors, the mathematics behind rapid linemaking and much more.
 We hope you enjoy and learn a couple things.

-Don Best Trading Veteran Explains in-Game Wagering From Player and Bookmaker Perspective Across U.S. Sports, Also Identifies ‘Sharp’ and Recreational Positions
+In-Play Betting — Strategy From Player and Bookmaker Perspective Across U.S. Sports; ‘Sharp’ and Recreational Positions.

 SportsHandle (SH): For readers who have never made or even looked at in-game wagering possibilities, can you identify a few of the more popular propositions, using football and basketball as examples?